Gene Siskel: Siskel & Ebert

 Siskel and Ebert left WTTW and PBS in 1982 for syndication.
 Their new show, At the Movies, was produced and distributed by Tribune Broadcasting, the parent company of the Chicago Tribune and WGN-TV.
 Sneak Previews continued on PBS for 14 more years with other hosts until its cancellation in 1996.
-In 1986, Siskel and Ebert left Tribune Broadcasting to have their show produced by the syndication arm of the Walt Disney Company.
+It was following their departure that the pair introduced the "thumbs-up, thumbs-down" rating system which, itself, became famous enough to be parodied on comedy shows such as Second City Television, In Living Color, Bizarre, and in movies such as Hollywood Shuffle and Godzilla.
+In 1986, Siskel and Ebert left Tribune Broadcasting to have their show produced by the syndication arm of The Walt Disney Company.
 The new incarnation of the show was originally titled Siskel & Ebert & the Movies, but later shortened to Siskel & Ebert.
 At the Movies also continued for a few more years with other hosts until its cancellation in 1990.
+The show achieved top syndicated ratings in the 1980s and 1990s, and by 1990, was syndicated to over 200 stations in addition to influencing public discourse on movies through unfiltered debate.

 The last five movies Siskel reviewed with Ebert on the show before his death aired during the weekend of January 23–24, 1999.
 On the show, they reviewed At First Sight, Another Day in Paradise, The Hi-Lo Country, Playing by Heart, and The Theory of Flight.
 Siskel gave thumbs up to all of them, except for Playing by Heart.

-Following Siskel's death, Ebert continued the series with rotating guest hosts, which included Martin Scorsese, Janet Maslin, Peter Bogdanovich, Todd McCarthy, Lisa Schwarzbaum, Kenneth Turan, Elvis Mitchell, and the eventual replacement for Siskel, Richard Roeper.
+Following Siskel's death, Ebert continued the series with rotating guest hosts, which included Martin Scorsese, Janet Maslin, Peter Bogdanovich, Todd McCarthy, Lisa Schwarzbaum, Kenneth Turan, Elvis Mitchell, and the eventual permanent replacement for Siskel, Richard Roeper.